spenteco/find_rhyme_scheme/README.md

 These numbers are interesting (there are 32,877 lines of verse in the data):

 *  We resolved 17,895 lines using sight rhyme and original spellings; only 68 were incorrectly resolved.
 Note that when computing the percentage of lines resolved by sight, your demoninator should be 21,918 (3,653 * 6; first, second, and sixth lines don't figure here); 81% of rhymes in FQ are resolvable by sight alone.
-Really?
+Part of the reason the number is so high is that the process checks sight rhyme first.

 *  10,897 times, the line did not rhyme with any preceeding line (sometimes because it's the first line); 325 of these findings were wrong.
 Some of these are my bugs.
 Some are Spenser's.